-- 2. When you find that "I can do no other" then even teaching it, mentoring someone to do it, someone who has talent and that magical piece, will make you come alive...
+- 2. When you find your “I can do no other” then even teaching it, mentoring someone to do it, someone who has talent and that magical piece, will make you come alive…

 I left architecture in 1988… and haven’t missed it.
 Not at all.
 That should tell you something.

-- 3. There is a huge gap between being just naturally good at something and the thing...
-The shift that bridges the gap comes to our young heroine in the form of gently falling bird feathers, that land softly.
+- 3. There is a huge gap between being just naturally good at something and that thing… The shift that bridges the gap comes to our young heroine in the form of gently falling like the feathers of a bird that land softly.

-She gets it... that is what was missing... that quality of floating...
-Once she gets that, she becomes trainable, because she is not on the inside of the gap.
+She gets it… that is what was missing… that quality of floating… Once she gets that, she becomes trainable, because she is now on the inside of the gap.

-- 4. Once our heroine gets inside, she cannot be abused, called nothing, and cannot be victim.
-She will find her inner courage to say who she is, and protect it with all she has.
+- 4. Once our heroine gets inside, she cannot be abused, devalued, cannot be victim.
+She will find her inner courage to say who she is, because she is THAT, and protect it with all she has.
 Fiercely.

-You can see that the process is not a 1-2-3 simple Huffington Post article...
-It is a process of becoming.
+You can see that the process is not a 1-2-3 simple Huffington Post article… It is a process of becoming THAT.

 Another dance student dances, but dances without a heart.
-She dances because her mother wants her to.
-She can do all the moves of a dancer… but her heart isn't into it.
-She is told what exercises to do... but no exercise gives you a heart.
-And although she will fight against anyone who threatens her, she isn't able to fight FOR something, because she has no FOR.
+That student dances because her mother wants her to.
+She can do all the moves of a dancer… but her heart isn’t into it.
+She is told what exercises to do… but no exercise gives you a heart.
+And although she will fight against anyone who threatens her, she isn’t able to fight FOR something, because she has no FOR.
 She can only fight AGAINST… I bet you recognize yourself…

-Starts out and ends being the same person... no becoming.
-The "normal" result of a Huffington Post article...
-I am not picking on the Huffington Post... any and every 7-10% truth value article writer is without a depth, and without a heart, they can’t teach you what they don’t have, they can’t give you what YOU don’t have.
+She starts out and ends being the same person… no becoming.
+The “normal” result of a Huffington Post article… I am not picking on the Huffington Post… any and every 7-10% truth value article writer is without a depth, and without a heart, they can’t teach you what they don’t have, they can’t give you what YOU don’t have.

-In all of my observation of article writers I have seen only one person go through that gap... and become something else.
-James Altucher... and even he is not conscious of it, so he isn't really nurturing the practices that got him there.
+In all of my observation of article writers I have seen only one person go through that gap… and become something else.
+James Altucher… and even he is not conscious of it, so he isn’t really nurturing the practices that awakened THAT in him.

 The rest of the time I sleep, and do mundane stuff… like everyone.